4ALLPORTAL/helm-charts/charts/4allportal/README.md

 ## To 20.10.0

 This release fixes the Samba mounts.
 The standard mounts asset and data have been removed and must now be explicitly specified in the values.

+## To 20.11.0

+This release adds support for single volume use in 4allportal helm chart.